IversenCarpeNoctem/version-control-for-jquery/readme.txt

 === Version Control for jQuery ===
 Contributors: leanderiversen
-Tags: jquery, javascript, update, control, version Requires at least: 4.0
+Tags: jquery, core, migrate, javascript, update, control, version Requires at least: 4.0
-Tested up to: 4.7.3
+Tested up to: 4.8
-Stable tag: 1.0.3
+Stable tag: 1.0.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Version Control for jQuery is the easiest way to control the version of jQueryused on your website.

 == Description ==
 Version Control for jQuery is the easiest way to control the version of jQuery used on your website.
-Whether you just want to run a stable Wordpress website, or if you are a developer and want to cross check your website with the various version of jQuery, the plugin will always have the latest minified version of jQuery ready for you, loaded from the super-fast jQuery CDN.
-The default settings of this plugin are always the latest stable jQuery release.
+Whether you just want to run a stable WordPress website, or if you are a developer and want to cross check your website with the various version of jQuery, the plugin will always have the latest minified version of jQuery ready for you, loaded from the super-fast jQuery CDN.
+You can also test the latest pre-versions of both jQuery Core and jQuery Migrate, but the settings of the plugin will always default to the latest stable release.

 Please notice that no files are replaced, therefore deactivation of this plugin returns your site to it's original state.